|Corda Network trust root||Document history|

-- The subscriber entity wishes to leave the Corda Network, and has either redeemed all ledger assets from the network or transferred them to other parties;
+- The Subscriber entity wishes to leave the Corda Network, and has either redeemed all ledger assets from the Corda Network or transferred them to other parties;

-- The subscriber can be shown to have violated the stipulations of its subscriber agreement to the extent that the Corda Network Foundation requires that the entity leave the Corda Network;
+- The Subscriber can be shown to have violated the stipulations of its Subscriber Agreement to the extent that the Operator or Corda Network Foundation requires that the entity leave the Corda Network;

 - There is reason to believe that the private key has been compromised and a new key pair is needed (key rotation); or

-- Attributes of the subscriber entity have changed such that the current certificate is no longer applicable, or the certificate renewal period is up, and a new certificate for the same entity is needed utilising the same key pair.
+- Attributes of the Subscriber entity have changed such that the current certificate is no longer applicable, or the certificate renewal period is up, and a new certificate for the same entity is needed utilizing the same key pair.

-In the case of revocation due to key compromise ( 3 ), it will be the subject of legal agreement at the time as to what action applies to assets effectively frozen at the time of revocation.
-This situation is expected to only occur in extremis, as a revoked certificate cannot be reinstated, and so in the normal course of events either any cause of dispute is remedied between the parties effected and/or assets are transferred before revocation takes place.
+In the case of revocation due to key compromise (3), it will be the subject of legal agreement at the time as to what action applies to assets effectively frozen at the time of revocation.
+This situation is expected to only occur in extreme circumstances, as a revoked certificate cannot be reinstated, and so in the normal course of events either any cause of dispute is remedied between the parties effected and/or assets are transferred before revocation takes place.